 “As a very general guide, buyers’ agents’ full-service fees work out to be 1.5–3% plus GST of the purchase price,” reports the Real Estate Buyers’ Agents Association of Australia.
 “This is similar to what most selling agents charge for selling a property.
 However, some buyers’ agents will negotiate a set or fixed fee in advance, depending on price brackets, degree of difficulty and other search criteria.”

-, whether it’s your own home or an investment, “people get emotional”, Yardney says.
+When buying property, whether it’s your own home or an investment, “people get emotional”, Yardney says.
 “It’s normal and it’s human, but it can also be costly.
 The buyer’s agent is there to represent you and to stop you becoming emotional about a property and overpaying.”

 Helps cut through selling agent ‘spin’